ks91/py-bbclib/README.rst

     cd py-bbclib
     bash prepare.sh

-You fill find a dynamic link library (libbbcsig.so or libbbcsig.dylib) in bbc1/libs/ directory.
+You will find a dynamic link library (libbbcsig.so or libbbcsig.dylib) in bbc1/libs/ directory.